How to Configure Rule Groups

 Rule Groups are collections of payroll rules configured within a pay rate document.
 They control how rates are calculated beyond the base classification rate, including overtime thresholds, shift-based multipliers, activity allowances, minimum engagement guarantees, consecutive shift penalties, and shift spacing rules.

-Each pay rate document can contain one or more rule groups, and each rule group can include any combination of five rule types.
+Each pay rate document can contain one or more rule groups, and each rule group can include any combination of seven rule types.

 Rule Types Overview